NellielProject/Nelliel/README.md

 See [INSTALL.md](INSTALL.md) for instructions.

 ## Plugin API
-Nelliel currently has a very basic API for making plugins in the works.
-This will eventually allow extension of the software without having to worry about mods that can be easily broken during updates or having to mess with core code. **Do not use the plugin system yet!
-It is still undocumented and changing!**
+Nelliel currently has a basic API for making plugins in the works.
+This will eventually allow extension of the software without having to worry about mods that can be easily broken during updates or having to mess with core code.
+Details about using the API available in [PLUGIN-DEV](documentation/PLUGIN-DEV.md).

 ## License
 Nelliel is released under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
-This can be viewed in LICENSE.txt or the imageboard's About Nelliel page.
+This can be viewed in [LICENSE.txt](LICENSE.txt) or the imageboard's About Nelliel page.